VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

 *  A manager can see Customized -statement of any account.
 A customized statement allows you to filter and display transactions in an account based on date, transaction value.
  # 1 Testing section
  ## 1.1 Test Planning
-This Test Plan is designed to access and verify the functionalities of existing modules in the role of manager, such as: the option of adding a new customer, but also to edit and delete a customer, the option of creating new account for a customer(this will automated generate a customer id which is used in other fields, as: edit and delete account), the option that creates a new account for one specified customer, by its customer id(which will automated generate an account no), the option of editing and deleting an account, by using the account number, the options that allow to deposit, withdraw and also transfer funds,  from  the Guru99 Bank Application.
+This Test Plan is designed to access and verify the functionalities of existing modules in the role of Manager, such as: the option of adding a new customer, but also to edit and delete a customer, the option of creating new account for a customer(this will automated generate a customer id which is used in other fields, as: edit and delete account), the option that creates a new account for one specified customer, by its customer id(which will automated generate an account no), the option of editing and deleting an account, by using the account number, the options that allow to deposit, withdraw and also transfer funds,  from  the Guru99 Bank Application.

 The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan.
  ### 1.1.1 Roles asigned to the project and persons allocated